 The complacent child may knows about hunger, but does the bare minimum to stop it.
-This child brings cans to a food drive once a year at school when asked, and forgets those in need the other 364 days of the year.
+This child might bring cans to the annual school food drive, but forgets those in need the other 364 days a year.
 This child says, “There, I’ve done enough.”
 To this child you should say, “Thank you for what you have done.
 There are still people who go hungry every day.
 How can we help them every day, and not just when we are asked?”

 THE CHILD WHO DOES NOT NEED TO ASK

 There is a child who cannot “learn about hunger and food justice” because this child has always known - this is the child who never has enough to eat.
 This child asks, “Why do I feel so tired and have headaches all the time?
 Why is it so hard for me to learn and behave myself in school?
 Why do others have food when I go hungry?”
 To this child, you should say: “It is not your fault - it is because the world has not shown you justice.
 Today, let me help you with a meal - and tomorrow, let me commit to the fight for a better world where no child will feel how you feel.”